-Future Cities Catapult is collaborating on a project with Intel Labs Europe, Imperial College and University College London.
-The aim of the project is to demonstrate the ability of the Internet of Things interventions to solve real urban challenges and was focused on Queen Elizabeth Olympic Park (QEOP) in East London.
+Future Cities Catapult collaborated on a project with Intel Labs Europe, Imperial College and University College London.
+The project demonstrated the ability of Internet of Things interventions to solve real urban challenges and was focused on Queen Elizabeth Olympic Park (QEOP) in East London.

-- Health and wellbeing demonstrators
+Health and well-being demonstrators